lzieger03/SelfCheckout-CoSE-WebProg/README.md

 This guide provides step-by-step instructions for setting up and running the backend server for the ScanMate project.
 Please follow these steps carefully to ensure all components are installed correctly and the server runs smoothly.

+This Guide is primarily for macOS, as we have noticed that you used a Mac in the lectures.

 ## 0. Install Homebrew (for macOS)

 Homebrew is a package manager for macOS that will make it easier to install dependencies like Java and Maven.